PallaviGoel1/Pallavi_Project1/README.md

 - Select Main branch and click on save

 Working link to the website is here - https://pallavigoel1.github.io/Pallavi_Project1/

+## Credits

+I fetched help for coding from tutorial provided by Code Institute, W3 Schools and Slack community.

+Also, the images are captured from open libraries available.

+## Media

+- The photos used on the Home and Game page are from Google Images
 # Disclaimer:

 Images used in this website is fetched from various website available on internet today.